Data-Driven Einstein-Dilaton Model for Pure Yang-Mills Thermodynamics and Glueball Spectrum: Introduction

-{\it Introduction:} Quantum Chromodynamics (QCD) provides the fundamental description of strong interactions, yet its non-perturbative regime remains notoriously challenging to explore.
+Quantum Chromodynamics (QCD) provides the fundamental description of strong interactions, yet its non-perturbative regime remains notoriously challenging to explore.
 In the pure gluon sector (SU(3) Yang-Mills theory), confinement reveals two hallmark features: a markedly non-ideal equation of state (EoS) near the deconfinement transition and the emergence of glueballs—exotic states composed solely of gauge fields.
-While lattice calculations have provided crucial insights into both the thermodynamics \cite{Boyd:1996bx,HotQCD:2014kol} and the scalar glueball spectrum \cite{deGier:2016gcy,Athenodorou:2020ani,Chen:2005mg}, these methods face computational limitations in studying real-time dynamics, finite density regimes, and higher excited states.
+Lattice calculations have provided crucial insights into the thermodynamics \cite{Boyd:1996bx,HotQCD:2014kol}, scattering cross section \cite{Yamanaka:2019aeq,Yamanaka:2019yek}, and scalar glueball spectrum \cite{deGier:2016gcy,Athenodorou:2020ani,Chen:2005mg}; however, these methods face computational limitations in studying real-time dynamics, finite-density regimes, and higher excited states.

 Holographic approaches based on the AdS/CFT correspondence \cite{Maldacena:1997re} offer a complementary, non-perturbative framework for investigating strongly-coupled gauge theories.
-Einstein-dilaton gravity models have successfully described the EoS near the deconfinement transition \cite{Gursoy:2007cb,Li:2011hp,He:2013qq,Yang:2014bqa,Toniato:2025gts,Dudal:2021jav,Bohra:2019ebj,Rougemont:2023gfz,Grefa:2021qvt}, while bottom-up holographic constructions like the soft-wall model \cite{Karch:2006pv,Colangelo:2007pt,Bellantuono:2015fia,FolcoCapossoli:2015jnm,FolcoCapossoli:2016fzj,FolcoCapossoli:2016uns,Rodrigues:2016cdb,Rodrigues:2016kez, FolcoCapossoli:2019imm,Capossoli:2021ope,Zhang:2022uin,Chen:2022goa} capture the scalar glueball spectrum.
-However, existing models typically focus exclusively on either thermodynamics or spectroscopy, no unified single holographic model has yet been constructed to statisfy both lattice benchmarks simultaneously.
+Pioneering comparisons between holographic QCD models and lattice thermodynamics were carried out in the early works \cite{Gursoy:2008bu, Gubser:2008yx}.
+Einstein-dilaton gravity models have successfully described the EoS near the deconfinement transition \cite{Gursoy:2007cb,Li:2011hp,He:2013qq,Yang:2014bqa,Toniato:2025gts,Dudal:2021jav,Bohra:2019ebj,Rougemont:2023gfz,Grefa:2021qvt,He:2022amv,Zhao:2023gur,Zhao:2022uxc}, while bottom-up holographic constructions \cite{Karch:2006pv,Colangelo:2007pt,Bellantuono:2015fia,FolcoCapossoli:2015jnm,FolcoCapossoli:2016fzj,FolcoCapossoli:2016uns,Rodrigues:2016cdb,Rodrigues:2016kez, FolcoCapossoli:2019imm,Capossoli:2021ope,Zhang:2022uin,Chen:2022goa,Zhao:2021ogc,Ballon-Bayona:2017sxa,Ballon-Bayona:2021tzw,Chen:2025ncu} capture the scalar glueball spectrum.
+However, existing models typically focus exclusively on either thermodynamics or spectroscopy, no unified single holographic model has yet been constructed to satisfy both lattice benchmarks simultaneously.
 The obstacle is the inverse problem: reconstructing a self-consistent bulk geometry and dilaton potential directly from QCD data is analytically intractable.